Bernie Glassman: Biography

-Bernie Glassman was born to Jewish immigrants in Brighton Beach, Brooklyn, New York in 1939.
+Bernie Glassman was born to Jewish immigrants in Brighton Beach, Brooklyn, New York, in 1939.
 He attended university at the Brooklyn Polytechnic Institute and received a degree in engineering.
-Following graduation he moved to California to work as an aeronautical engineer at McDonnell-Douglas.
+Following graduation, he moved to California to work as an aeronautical engineer at McDonnell-Douglas.
 He then received his Ph.D. in applied mathematics from the University of California, Los Angeles.

 Glassman first encountered Zen when he was assigned Huston Smith's The Religions of Man for an English class in 1958.
-From there, he continued reading including books by Alan Watts, Christmas Humphreys, and D.T.
+From there, he continued with books by Alan Watts, Christmas Humphreys, and D.T.
 Suzuki.
-In the early 1960s, Glassman began meditating and soon after sought a local Zen teacher.
-He found Taizan Maezumi in Los Angeles, California and Glassman became one of the original founding members of the Zen Center of Los Angeles.
-He received Dharma transmission in 1976 from Maezumi and then inka in 1995 shortly before Maezumi's death.
+In the early 1960s, Glassman began meditating, soon thereafter seeking a local Zen teacher.
+He found Taizan Maezumi in Los Angeles, California, and Glassman became one of the original founding members of the Zen Center of Los Angeles.
+He received Dharma transmission in 1976 from Maezumi, who intended to create an inka shomei ceremony for him in 1995, shortly before Maezumi's death, conferring the influences of his own teachers to Glassman.

 In 1980, he founded the Zen Community of New York.
-In 1982 Glassman opened Greyston Bakery in Yonkers, New York, which initially provided jobs for the Zen students and evolved into an effort to help alleviate the widespread homelessness in the area.
+In 1982, Glassman opened Greyston Bakery in Yonkers, New York, which initially provided jobs for the Zen students but evolved into an effort to help alleviate the widespread homelessness in the area.
 The bakery provided jobs for inner city residents who lacked education and skills.
 Greyston employed low-skilled workers from the neighborhood, many of whom were homeless themselves, and sold baked goods to shops and restaurants in Manhattan.
-In 1989 Glassman entered an agreement with Ben & Jerry's, and Greyston Bakery has become the supplier of brownies for several lines of ice cream.
+In 1989, Glassman entered an agreement with Ben & Jerry's, and Greyston Bakery became the supplier of brownies for several lines of ice cream.